Yossi & Jagger

 Yossi & Jagger (יוסי וג'אגר) is a 2002 Israeli romantic drama film directed by Eytan Fox about soldiers at the Israel–Lebanon border who try to find some peace and solace from the daily routine of war.

-The film has a sequel entitled Yossi (הסיפור של יוסי Yossi's Story) released in 2012 that picks up the story a number of years after the events in the first film.
+A sequel entitled Yossi (הסיפור של יוסי Yossi's Story), released in 2012, picks up the story a number of years after the events in the first film.

 Plot

 Yossi (Ohad Knoller) commands a company of soldiers in the snow-covered mountains near Lebanon.
-In secrecy, he leads a passionate romantic relationship with his second-in-command officer, Lior (Yehuda Levi), who is called Jagger by everyone for his rock star-like handsomeness and his lip-syncing Mick Jagger.
+In secrecy, he leads a passionate romantic relationship with his second-in-command officer, Lior (Yehuda Levi), who is called Jagger by everyone for his rockstar-like handsomeness and his lip-syncing Mick Jagger.

 The pair, Yossi and Jagger, lead a loving, yet secret life together, venturing off to be alone and open with one another.

 One day, a colonel (Sharon Raginiano) arrives at the base with two female soldiers, one of whom he immediately sleeps with in the bunker.
-The other one, Yaeli (Aya Koren, credited as Aya Steinovitz), is very interested in Jagger, while she refuses the sexual advances of Ofir (Asi Cohen), who tries to make clear to her that Jagger is not particularly interested in her.
+The other one, Yaeli (Aya Koren, credited as Aya Steinovitz), is very interested in Jagger, while she refuses the sexual advances of Ophir (Assi Cohen), who tries to make clear to her that Jagger is not particularly interested in her.